Documentation Index

 Before you start

-- Assign access capabilities to create a hosted MQTT extractor and for the extractor to write data points, time series, events, RAW rows and in to data models in the target CDF project.
+- Assign access capabilities to create a hosted MQTT extractor and for the extractor to write data points, time series, events, RAW rows, and instances in data models in the target CDF project.

 Deploy the extractor